 Classical Studies is our look into the ancient world.
-To understand ourselves, and our place in a bicultural society, we need to know about the societies that have laid the foundations for the world in which we live.
+To understand ourselves, and our place in a bi-cultural society, we need to know about the societies that have laid the foundations for the world in

 Classical studies is the study of the people, places, and events of the classical world and how they influence the modern world.
 Classical studies is an interdisciplinary subject: students engage with literature, languages, art, history, science, technology, religion, and philosophy.